 Whether you're going for a run once a day, once a week or once a year, a good pair of running headphones will make it all the more enjoyable.

 The best running headphones will deliver great sound while offering sweat-resistant designs that stay in place, and with wireless options aplenty, you won't be short of choice.
 Most of them pack a decent battery life, too.

-From cheap true wireless buds that completely remove the wire, to in-ear wireless earphones, neckband headphones, and even Bluetooth over-ears, these are the best running headphones we've reviewed.
+From cheap true wireless buds that completely remove the wire, to in-ear wireless earphones and neckband designs, these are the best running headphones we've reviewed.

 Read the full Bose SoundSport Wireless review

 Until they were replaced by these, the standard Reflect Flow were a mainstay on this list since they launched in 2019.
 JBL's newer, pricier, premium-er Pro pair replicate that success admirably.

 They add active noise cancellation to the mix, along with ambient and TalkThru modes that make you more aware of your surroundings (handy while you're out running).
 They're dust-tight, and can be fully immersed in water, so won't be troubled by even the heaviest of downpours.

 They sound pretty great too, with plenty of bounce to power you through that fifth mile.
 They're not quite as refined as a dedicated music pair, but for sports-focussed buds, they tick all the boxes.

 Read the full JBL Reflect Flow Pro review